HELOC guide

 How to use the HELOC Calculator

-Learn how to use the HELOC Calculator in plain language: what to enter, what the result means, and what the estimate leaves out.
+Learn how a HELOC draw, variable-rate assumption, equity limit, and repayment period affect payment estimates.
 Use this guide as a plain-English walkthrough: enter the money values carefully, read the main estimate, then check what the estimate leaves out before you rely on it.

 Open the HELOC Calculator